With all the info on the curly girl method out there, it can get quite overwhelming for beginners.

 If you're trying to figure out how to start the curly girl method, the abundance of products, gadgets, information, and things to consider can make it difficult to know exactly what you really need, aside from feeling overwhelming.

 So this post is for all the curly girl method beginners.
-I'll share only what you need to get started, and spoiler alert, it's not a lot!
+I'll share exactly how to get started, and the only products you need to get started, and spoiler alert, it's not a lot!

 Ready to transform your frizz into defined, bouncy curls and waves?
 Join my free Quick Start Guide To Mastering Your Curls email course below and be on your way to fabulous curls in just a few steps!